ruby2elixir/http_params_serializer/README.md

 I couldn't find an Elixir package that serializes HTTP params as `maps` or nested `keyword lists` into a list of key-value pairs that many REST APIs (in Rails or similar MVC frameworks) require.
 So I've build one.
 Enjoy!

+This is supposed to be the Elixir equivalent of [Jquery.param](http://api.jquery.com/jquery.param/) in JS world.

 ## Features